Inflation, the Oldest and Most Powerful Force in the Galaxy

 There is no complete solution to creating an investment portfolio that can meet the needs for reasonable returns in spite of the risks of inflation.
 We have addressed these needs in a 401(k) that BrightScope labeled as the best in the country in terms of many attributes, including low costs.

-As the participants can not withdraw their money from this plan for ten years, the ten-year performance numbers are relevant as a guide for long-term-oriented accounts.
-Below is the annualized performance for ten years through the end of February of the nine options offered to the participants and their rank within the nine alternatives:
+As the participants can not withdraw their money from this plan for 10 years, the 10-year performance numbers are relevant as a guide for long-term-oriented accounts.
+Below is the annualized performance for 10 years through the end of February of the nine options offered to the participants and their rank within the nine alternatives:

 Total Reinvested Return